zduvall/test-patch-docker/README.md

 - `$ uvicorn main:app --reload`

-...All methods' responses show up as expected when tested, including patch
+...All methods' responses show up as expected when tested, including `PATCH`

 Any suggestions???